Generic Torelli and local Schottky theorems for Jacobian elliptic surfaces

 Suppose that the same IVHS arises also from another surface $X'$.
 Then there is a vector $\xi'\in V$ that arises from $X$ such that $(1_U\otimes\pi)(U\otimes\xi')$ is a subspace of $U\otimes V/\xi$ and lies in the subspace of $U\otimes V/\xi$ that is spanned by the $x_i\otimes y_i$.
 However, by Lemma \ref{bang}, the $x_i\otimes y_i$ are the only rank one tensors in $U\otimes V/\xi$, so that $(1_U\otimes\pi)(U\otimes\xi')=0$ and therefore $\xi'$ is proportional to $\xi$.
 Consider the vectors $x_i',y_i'$ that arise from $X'$; then the tensors $x_i\otimes y_i$ and $x_i'\otimes y_i'$ lie in the same vector space $U\otimes V/\xi$, and then we can use Lemma \ref{bang} again to conclude the proof. \end{proof} \end{theorem}

-Compare the case of $\sM_q$: over the non-hyperelliptic locus Schiffer variations give a cone structure in the tangent bundle, where at each point $C$ of $\sM_q$ the corresponding cone is the cone over the bicanonical model of $C$, the generators of the cone map, under the period map, to tensors (quadratic forms) of rank $1$ and, again, these account for all the rank $1$ tensors in the image. \end{section} \begin{section}{Recovering information from $C$ and $Z$} We assume the inequalities (\ref{(**)}) to hold.
-We shall show (Proposition \ref{8.9}) that $\phi_1:C\to\bsell$ is generic and if $\phi_2:C\to\bsell$ is another morphism such that $\Ram_{\phi_1}=\Ram_{\phi_2}$ and $\phi_1^*M\cong \phi_2^*M$, then $\phi_1$ and $\phi_2$ are equivalent modulo the action of $\Aut_{\bsell}$ provided that also there are sufficiently many points $a_i\in Z$ such that $\phi_1(a_i)$ is isomorphic to $\phi_2(a_i)$.
-Therefore an effective form of generic Torelli holds for surfaces in $\sje^{gen}$ modulo this action of $\GG_m$.
+Compare the case of $\sM_q$: over the non-hyperelliptic locus Schiffer variations give a cone structure in the tangent bundle, where at each point $C$ of $\sM_q$ the corresponding cone is the cone over the bicanonical model of $C$, the generators of the cone map, under the period map, to tensors (quadratic forms) of rank $1$ and, again, these account for all the rank $1$ tensors in the image. \end{section} \begin{section}{Recovering information from $C$ and $Z$} We shall show (Proposition \ref{8.9}) that $\phi_1:C\to\bsell$ is generic and if $\phi_2:C\to\bsell$ is another morphism such that $\Ram_{\phi_1}=\Ram_{\phi_2}$ and $\phi_1^*M\cong \phi_2^*M$, then $\phi_1$ and $\phi_2$ are equivalent modulo the action of $\Aut_{\bsell}=\GG_m$ provided that also there are sufficiently many points $a_i\in Z$ such that $\phi_1(a_i)$ is isomorphic to $\phi_2(a_i)$.
+Therefore an effective form of generic Torelli holds for Jacobian elliptic surfaces modulo this action of $\GG_m$.

 To begin, we rewrite some results of Tannenbaum \cite{T} in the context of Deligne--Mumford stacks.
 Assume that $\sS$ is a smooth $2$-dimensional Deligne--Mumford stack (the relevant example will be $\sS=\bsell\times\bsell$), that $C$ is a smooth projective curve and that $\pi:C\to \sS$ is a morphism that factors as